 El Camino Health will always put your safety first.
 We’re committed to your health and the health of our community.
-That’s why we’ve developed the following narcotic prescribing practices.
+That’s why we’ve developed the following opioid prescribing practices.

 Our Emergency Provider Prescribing Practices

-For your safety, only one healthcare provider should prescribe narcotic medication for your chronic pain.
+For your safety, only one healthcare provider should prescribe opioid medication for your chronic pain.
 The El Camino Health emergency room will not:

 - Inject you with pain medication for chronic pain.

-- Prescribe long-acting narcotics such as Oxycontin, extended-release morphine or methadone.
+- Prescribe long-acting opioids such as Oxycontin, extended-release morphine or methadone.